Catherine D. DeAngelis, MD, MPH

 Dr. DeAngelis is a former council member and current member of the National Academy of Science (NAS), Institute of Medicine (IOM); a Fellow of the American Association for the Advancement of Science; a Fellow of the Royal Academy of Physicians and has served as an officer of numerous national academic societies including past chairman of the American Board of Pediatrics and Chair of the Pediatric Accreditation Council for Residency Review Committee of the American Council on Graduate Medical Education.

 She currently serves on the Advisory Board of the US Government Accountability Office and the IOM (NAS) Omics-Based Tests Committee.
-Dr. DeAngelis joined the Board of PHR in 2012.
+Dr. DeAngelis previously served on the board of Physicians for Human Rights.